Actions Packs and Themes

 How to...

 Find a pram, buggy or even car seat.
-Cheapest method, find an abandoned one (XR Woking found 3), or freecycle.
+Cheapest method, find an abandoned one (XR Woking found 3), or use freecycle.
 Charity shops or eBay for those with slightly deeper pockets.
 Prams look best but are more expensive than buggies.
-You may get the Pram back after the action, but assume you won’t.
-Get rid of any accessories or straps that don’t need to be kept, less to paint.
+You may get the pram back after the action, but assume you won’t.
+Get rid of any accessories or straps that don’t need to be kept, this also means there's less to paint.

 We would suggest not adding any soft toys to the pram\buggy.